 Even with the good tips outlined above, it can be difficult to get going with Bible study without some kind of support, and we find that it is helpful to have a guide to walk you through the key subjects of the Bible.
 It is for this reason that the online Enjoy Your Bible courses have been set up.
 Not to just give you the answers directly, but to direct you to where these answers can be found in the Bible.
 Many have found these courses very useful, and we recommend these courses as a good place to start for effective Bible study.
 We offer the following free courses:

-This course is the place to get started.
+- Basic Bible Course: we recommend this course as a good place to get started.
 You will discover truths about God, His plan and how we can know God through Jesus.